Toward Culturally Enriched Communities

 Why Culturally Enriched Communities matter

-Although Minnesota enjoys high ranks in many quality of life indicators, it also experiences disparities in health, education, and income between Whites and people of color.
-Healthy and connected communities however, are key to a region’s economic and cultural vitality.
-Designers, planners, policy makers, housing developers, neighborhood organizers, and advocates can use the eight principles and best practices of Culturally Enriched Communities to create places that contribute to the prosperity and well-being of all people.
+Cultural Enrichers, be they, educators, architects, planners, policy makers, housing developers, neighborhood organizers, and advocates can use the strategies, eight principles, and best practices of Culturally Enriched Communities to create places that contribute to the prosperity and well-being of all people.

 Recent Conversations and Publications

-UMN Initiative on the Sustainable Development Goals – Reducing inequalities– Aug.
+UMN Initiative on the Sustainable Development Goals – Panel on Reducing inequalities– Aug.
 25, 2020.

 Hadjiyanni, T. (2020).
 Reflecting on community-engaged research in the post-pandemic and post-protest era.
 Palgrave Macmillan Social Science Matters.